mkuti/reuse_gang_project/README.md

 TODO:Will add user stories here
 ### 8. User stories
-##### As a general user, I am expecting:
+##### As a user, I am expecting:
-* A welcome section where I can understand what the website is about
+* A welcome or about section so I can understand what the website is about
 * A logo on top left corner where I can click and go back to home page
 * All items available displayed on the home page when I first land
+* A special page where I can find my own items
 * A search bar to filter specific items depending of a category or other common factors (user, location)
 * A quick view about the item with an image
-* The location of the item so I know if close enough to me
+* The location of the item so I know if close enough to where I am located
 * An option to see more details with only one click
 * To email item owner if I need item
-* Add button to offer an item
+* Add button to offer an item on the home page
+* If not logged in, expecting to be sent to log in form when I want to add an item
 * An edit button to update any details
 * A place where I can delete the item to show it has been taken
 * A register button if I am not a member